undeMalum/portfolio/content/posts/meeting-charges/index.md

 ***

 # Piotr
 Piotr is the oldest and the least active among my charges.
-One may regard him as "repetitive" because he keeps asking similar questions (especially about one's shoes).
+One may regard him as "repetitive" because he keeps asking similar questions constantly (especially about one's shoes).
 I find it rather `sweat` and `adorable`, even though sometimes it may be exhausting.
-Our meetings are usually based on a-cup-of-tea-with-a-cake pattern, but from time to time I take him for a walk (and he's very grateful for that).
+Our meetings are usually based on a-cup-of-tea-with-a-cake pattern, but from time to time I take him for a walk (he's very grateful for that).
 Very recently, I had planned to go for a concert organized by Bury Miś with him, but unfortunately, he had some problems and it didn't work out.
 What a pity! **He'd be surely delighted!**

 ***
 {{< neighbouring >}}